 By Ana on May 3, 2018 4:04:26 PM

-Today we have the pleasure to talk to Dr. Terry Alan Hayes from Cranberry Counseling.
+Today we had the pleasure of talking with Dr. Terry Alan Hayes from Cranberry Counseling.

 Dr. Terry Hayes is a licensed psychologist and health service provider in the state of Massachusetts with 30 years of experience.
-He attended St. Louis University in Missouri where he was graduated with his master's degree and his doctoral degree.
-He began private practice shortly after that there in Marshfield, Massachusetts.
+He attended St. Louis University in Missouri where he graduated with his master's degree and doctoral degree.
+He began his private practice shortly after in Marshfield, Massachusetts.

 Thank you Terry for agreeing to do this interview.
 First of all, how did you hear about Virtual Reality?

 That's a good question!
 Virtual Reality as a treatment tool has been in the literature for a number of years now, being used as a treatment for returning combat veterans who have post-traumatic stress disorders.
 The Department of Defense and our Veterans Administration system have employed this treatment with great effectiveness throughout the

 The technology has spread now into the civilian, bringing exciting opportunities that were very attractive to me in terms of being able to provide immersion therapy in a fun format and in a quick effective style that would be enjoyable.